Sc4ndium90/docker-swarm-tests/README.md

 # docker-swarm-tests
-This repository is about some testing on Docker Swarm, this is not for production ready setup, but mostly to have trace of my testings scripts
+This repository is about some testing on Docker Swarm, this is not for production ready setup, but mostly to have trace of my testings

 I'm trying to setup a three node cluster with Docker Swarm, GlusterFS and using Ansible.
-It will host a HA web server with nginx as a reverse proxy, haproxy for HA and load balance, keepalived, galera cluster and a wordpress site.
+I'll try to setup HAProxy, GlusterFS volumes, Keepalived, Galera Cluster and a WordPress website.

 Those three nodes have the following specs :
 - 1vCPU